cloudfoundry-community-attic/bosh-cloudfoundry/docs/concept.md

 * How do you enable HA for the core?
 * You run BOSH commands on the Inception VM, not BOSH Controller.
 Is it meant to be run on your computer?
 Is network the reason it isn't?
 * Add some nice to know commands
+* How can we lock this to a certain "release"?
+* Can we describe how the source is fetched and what happens to it?